Come Follow Me - New Testament

 LUKE 2:36-38.
 Anna testifies.

-It seems that it was important for the Lord to have numerous witnesses to
+It was important for the Lord to have numerous witnesses to

 testify of the coming of the Messiah into the world.